FlorinAndrei/TensorAim/README.md

 ## Current status

-Just building synthetic training data - each image contains a fuzzy circle (the object that needs to be recognized) and many noise dots.
-This will be used to figure out how to build the TF model.
+Building synthetic training data is complete - each image contains a fuzzy circle (the object that needs to be recognized) and many noise dots.

+Now training the model.